xivanalysis/xivanalysis/src/parser/jobs/mnk/NOTES.md

 ## how2monk good and punch other things good too

 ### Uptime
-- [ ] Don't clip or drop Demolish by more than 2 seconds, unless reapplying would be on GL0
+- [?]
+Don't clip or drop Demolish by more than 2 seconds, unless reapplying would be on GL0
 - [ ] Avoid GL0 Demolish applications, if opener or downtime ignore this
-- [ ] GL3 uptime
+- [x] GL3 uptime
 - [ ] GL3 efficient recovery
-- [ ] GL3 holding with RoE
+- [x] GL3 holding with RoE
+- [ ] Advise when downtime was short enough and damage taken for RoE?
+- [x] Wasted RoE
 - [ ] GL loading with RoW (warn on WT without RoW after it)
 - [ ] General auto-attack uptime
 - [ ] Earth Tackle, not even once